cooklang/cooklang-sync/client/README.md

 TODO
 ====
 - bundling of uploads/downloads
+- can be issue that chunk is not in cache when we try to write file
+- namespaces
-- uniffi bindings
+- auth
 - proper error handling
-- can be issue that chunk is not in cache when we try to write file
 - report error on unexpeted cache behaviour
-- auth
 - read-only
+- namespace mounting
+- make it work whenb offline
-- namespaces
+- garbage collection
+- make sure non-blocking behavour
 - add documentation
 - extract to core shared datasctuctures
-- filter stream events to propagate only required files
 - support of binary files
     - by extension select text files, the rest is binary
 - test test test
-- namespace mounting
 - metrics for monitoring (cache saturation, miss)
 - draw data-flow
-- garbage collection
 - auto-update
-- make sure non-blocking behavour
-- make it work whenb offline